man40/databricks-cicd/README.md

    1. Add that file to the `clusters` folder

 #### Instance pools:
-1. Add a instance pool to source
+1. Add an instance pool to source
-   1. Similar to clusters, just user `instance-pools` instead of `clusters`
+   1. Similar to clusters, just use `instance-pools` instead of `clusters`

 #### DBFS:
 1. Add a file to dbfs
    1. Just add a file to the the `dbfs` folder.

-#TODO
+# TODO
 * Improve validation.
 It is still a baby.